 - ▲ Although contributions aren't deductible for federal purposes, any growth is tax-deferred.
-(Some states do offer breaks for contributing.) - Distributions used to pay qualified postsecondary school expenses (such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board) are income-tax-free for federal purposes and typically for state purposes as well, making the tax deferral a permanent savings. - ▲ The TCJA permanently allows tax-free distributions for elementary and secondary school tuition of up to \$10,000 per year per student. - The plans usually offer high contribution limits, and there are no income limits for contributing. - ▲ There's generally no beneficiary age limit for contributions or distributions. - ✓ You can control the account, even after the child is of legal age. - ■ You can make tax-free rollovers to another qualifying family member. - ▲ A special break for 529 plans allows you to front-load five years' worth of annual gift tax exclusions and make up to a \$75,000 contribution (or \$150,000 if you split the gift with your spouse) per beneficiary in 2019.
+(Some states do offer tax breaks for contributing.) - ✓ Distributions used to pay qualified postsecondary school expenses (such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board) are income-tax-free for federal purposes and typically for state purposes, making the tax deferral a permanent savings. - ▲ The TCJA permanently allows tax-free distributions for elementary and secondary school tuition of up to \$10,000 per vear per student. - ▲ The SECURE Act allows the plans to be used to pay up to \$10,000 of student loans per beneficiary. - ▲ The plans usually offer high contribution limits, and there are no income limits for contributing. - ▲ There's generally no beneficiary age limit for contributions or distributions. - You can control the account, even after the child is of legal age. - ✓ You can make tax-free rollovers to another qualifying family member. - ▲ A special break for 529 plans allows you to front-load five years' worth of annual gift tax exclusions and make up to a \$75,000 contribution (or \$150,000 if you split the gift with your spouse) per beneficiary in 2020.